mageops/packages-rpm/README.md

 Currently the packages are tested and working in CentOS 7 with EPEL.

-## Package naming / conflicts

-To avoid confusion the package names are suffixed with `-mageops`.

-They are still marked as providers of the appropriate original software and marked as conflicting with any common packages providing it too.
-This means that you won't be automatically upgraded to our versions upon installing the repo.
-This also ensures that you have to explicitly install our packages.

 ## Future plans

 We'll be probably packaging more software in the near time also including our internal tools.